 • List scholarships, awards, and/or grants with amounts of each for this academic year (Indicate if none, attach sheet if necessary)

-• Two letters of reference (preferably professional, if available)
+• Two letters of reference, signed and on letterhead (preferably professional, if available)

 • Resume